ray-project/ray/doc/source/ray-overview/basics.rst

 **Ray is a fast and simple framework for building and running distributed applications.**

-Ray accomplishes this mission by providing:
+Ray accomplishes this mission by:

 1. Providing simple primitives for building and running distributed applications.
 2. Enabling end users to parallelize single machine code, with little to zero code changes.
 3. Including a large ecosystem of applications, libraries, and tools on top of the core Ray to enable complex applications.

-Ray is organized into four key components:

-- Ray Core: A Framework for building and Running Distributed Applications
+**Ray Core** is the primarily framework for building and Running Distributed Applications.

+On top of that are several fundamental libraries for solving problems in machine learning:
 - :ref:`tune-index`
 - :ref:`rllib-index`
 - :ref:`sgd-index`
 - :ref:`rayserve`

+Ray also has a number of other community contributed libraries:

+- :doc:`pandas_on_ray`
+- :doc:`joblib`
+- :doc:`multiprocessing`